Rudolf Levy: Life

-He came from an Orthodox family.
+He came from a Jewish Orthodox family.
 While he was still a boy, they moved to Danzig, where he grew up.
 After completing his primary education, he was apprenticed to a carpenter.
 His parents were strongly opposed to his desires to become an artist but, in 1895, he enrolled at the Academy of Fine Arts, Karlsruhe.

 In 1897, he and his friend, Hans Purrmann, went to Munich to open a studio.
 While there, he continued his studies at the Academy of Fine Arts, Munich with Nikolaus Gysis then, in 1899, took lessons at the private art school operated by Heinrich Knirr and studied plein aire painting with Heinrich von Zügel.
 He also became a member of a cultural association known as "Sturmfackel" (a type of poppy), that met at the Café Stefanie.
 In the fall of 1903, he went to Paris and established a circle of German-speaking artists who met at Le Dôme Café.
 Two years later, he participated in the third exhibition of the Salon d'Automne at the Grand Palais.
 In 1907, he worked at the newly founded teaching studios of Henri Matisse.
 Between 1910 and 1913, he made regular trips to the south of France and Tunisia.

 During the First World War, he volunteered and fought as a German soldier in Artois and Flanders.
 He was awarded the Iron Cross in 1915.
 After the war, he returned to Germany and married Eugenie Schindler (1894-1953), a photographer and actress who went by the name Genia Morelli.
 They eventually settled in Berlin and, in 1922, he had his first solo exhibition, arranged by Alfred Flechtheim.
 From 1924 to 1926, he was back in Paris, serving as Flechtheim's agent.
 In 1928, he became a member of the Berlin Secession and served on its board of directors.